-(a) Casing diagrams submitted under Section 1726.4 shall adhere to the following requirements:

-(1) Casing diagrams shall at a minimum include all of the following data:

-(A) Operator, lease name, well number, and API number of the well;

-(B) Ground elevation from sea level;

-(C) Reference elevation (i.e. rig floor or Kelly Bushing);

-(D) Base of groundwater that has 3,000 or less milligrams per liter of total dissolved solids content;

-(E) Base of groundwater that has 10,000 or less milligrams per liter of total dissolved solids content;

-(F) Sizes, weights, grades, and connection types of casing and tubing;

-(G) Details on associated equipment such as subsurface safety valves, packers, gas lift mandrels;

-(H) Depths of shoes, stubs, and liner tops;

-(I) Depths of perforation intervals, water shutoff holes, cement port, cavity shots, cuts, patches, casing damage, top of junk or fish left in well, and any other feature that influences flow in the well or may compromise the mechanical integrity of the well;

-(J) Hole size diameter and depth of drilled hole;

-(K) Cement plugs inside casings, including top and bottom of cement plug, with method of determination;

-(L) All cement fill behind casings, including top and bottom of cemented interval, with method of determination;

-(M) Type and density of fluid between cement plugs;

-(N) Depths and names of the formation(s), zone(s), and geologic markers penetrated by the well, including the top and bottom of the gas storage zone(s) and the top and bottom of the caprock;

-(O) All information used to calculate the cement slurry (volume, density, yield), including but not limited to, cement type and additives, for each cement job; and
+- (a) Casing diagrams submitted under Section 1726.4 shall adhere to the following requirements: - (1) Casing diagrams shall include all of the following data: - (A) Operator, lease name, well number, and API number of the well; - (B) Ground elevation from sea level; - (C) Reference elevation (i.e. rig floor or Kelly Bushing); - (D) Base of groundwater that has 3,000 or less milligrams per liter of total dissolved solids content: - (E) Base of groundwater that has 10,000 or less milligrams per liter of total dissolved solids content: - (F) Sizes, weights, grades, and connection types of casing and tubing; - (G) Details on associated equipment such as subsurface safety valves, packers, gas lift mandrels: - (H) Depths of shoes, stubs, and liner tops; - (I) Depths of perforation intervals, water shutoff holes, cement port, cavity shots, cuts, patches, casing damage, top of junk or fish left in well, and any other feature that influences flow in the well or may compromise the mechanical integrity of the well; - (J) Drill bit size diameter and depth of drilled hole; - (K) Cement plugs inside casings, including top and bottom of cement plug, with method of determination; - (L) All cement fill behind casings, including top and bottom of cemented interval, with method of determination; - (M) Type and weight (density) of fluid between cement plugs; - (N) Depths and names of the formation(s), zone(s), and geologic markers penetrated by the well, including the top and bottom of the gas storage zone(s); - (O) All information used to calculate the cement slurry (volume, density, yield), including but not limited to, cement type and additives, for each cement job; and

-(P) All of the information listed in this paragraph for all previous drilled or sidetracked well bores.

-(2) Measured depth and true vertical depth shall be provided for all measurements required under subdivision (a)(1).

-(3) For directionally drilled wells, a directional survey shall be provided with inclination, azimuth measurements, and surface location.

-(4) Casing diagrams shall be submitted in an electronic format acceptable to the Division.

-(5) For all wells to be used for gas injection and/or withdrawal, the casing diagram shall include the mechanical well barrier elements that comprise the primary and secondary barriers as specified in section 1726.5.
+- (P) All of the information listed in this paragraph for all previous drilled or sidetracked well bores. - (2) Measured depth and true vertical depth shall be provided for all measurements required under subdivision (a)(1). - (3) For directionally drilled wells, a directional survey shall be provided with inclination, azimuth measurements, and surface location. - (4) Casing diagrams shall be submitted in an electronic format acceptable to the Division. - (5) For all wells to be used for gas injection and/or withdrawal, the casing diagram shall include the mechanical well barrier elements that comprise the primary and secondary barriers as specified in section 1726.5.

-Note: Authority cited: Sections 3013, 3106 and 3180, Public Resources Code.
-Reference: Section 3106, 3180, 3181, 3220 and 3403.5 Public Resources Code.

-1726.4.2.
-Records Management.

-(a) The operator of an underground gas storage project shall establish a Records Management Program to ensure documentation of essential information is created, maintained, protected, and retrievable when needed.
-The operator shall submit its Records Management Plan to the Division for review and approval.

-(b) The Records Management Program shall identify all records related to evidence of conformity to the requirements in this article as essential, and these records shall be maintained for the lifetime of the project.

-(c) The Records Management Program shall establish a filing and storage strategy that ensures records are accessible and protected against environmental damage.
-Records may exist in many different formats and shall be managed according to the format in which they are maintained.
-Records may be protected following a graded approach, commensurate with the value of the record and the cost to reproduce the information.

-(d) The Records Management Program shall establish a process for tracking records throughout their entire information life cycle so that it is clear at all times where a record exists, which is the most current version of the record, and the history of change or modification of the record.

-(e) The Records Management Program shall allow for prompt retrieval and production of records upon request from the Division.

-Note: Authority cited: Sections 3013, 3106 and 3180, Public Resources Code.
-Reference: Section 3106, 3181, 3220 and 3403.5 Public Resources Code.
+Note: Authority cited: Sections 3013 and 3106, Public Resources Code.
+Reference: Section 3106, 3220 and 3403.5 Public Resources Code.